top of page

 Final Thoughts

 So go first.
 Press send on that message.
-The people you want to meet are more open than you might think.
+The people you want to meet might surprise you.

 Comments